andrew--grant/media-active/readme.md

 ### Why does it exist?

-I wanted a way to keep all of my code oriented media queries together using a succinct key/value format (where *key* is a media query, and *value* is a function (action) I want to perform when the given media query is matched/unmatched.
+I wanted a way to keep all of my code oriented media queries together using a succinct key/value format (where *key* is a media query, and *value* is a function (action) I want to execute when the given media query is matched/unmatched.
 Generally, you want to test for media query matches upon initial page load and on an ongoing event driven basis, this takes care of wiring up to window.matchMedia for both cases.

 ### How do I use it?